 When a hack of this scale hits, it places a black eye on the entire Bitcoin movement.
 People aren’t going to want to get involved with Bitcoin because stuff like this keeps happening.

 I have a NiceHash account and had quite a bit of money stolen from me today.
 I’m very upset, but know that nothing can be done.
 The likelihood of the perpetrators being caught are slim to none.
-I plan on switch to a local hardware based wallet such as the Ledger Nano.
+I plan on switching to a local hardware based wallet such as the Ledger Nano.

 The NiceHash statement regarding today’s events can be found below.